Mindgamesnl/hacktoberfest2018/README.md

 ## If you're stuck

-Feel free to go to the issues tab and make a new issue if you're stuck, detailing your errors and what you need help with
+Feel free to go to the issues tab and make a new issue if you're stuck, detailing your errors and what you need help with.

 ## Useful Links